barnamarczali/personal-website/README.md

 ## Admin Dashboard

-Visit `/admin` to view submitted recommendations (requires database setup).
+Visit `/admin` to view submitted recommendations.

+**Password Protected**: Set the `PASSWORD` environment variable in Vercel to secure the admin dashboard.

 ## Design